spacejam/rio/README.md

 * Allows IO buffers and file descriptors to be registered for cheap reuse (remapping buffers and file descriptors for use in the kernel has a significant cost).
+* If left to its own devices, io_uring will allow you to submit more IO operations than would actually fit in the completion queue, allowing completions to be dropped and causing leaks of any userspace thing waiting for the completion. rio exerts backpressure on submitters when the number of in-flight requests reaches this threshold, to guarantee that no completions will be dropped due to completion queue overflow.

 To read more about io_uring, check out: